-Character-Representation Conventions
+Character-representation conventions

 Throughout this publication, examples show how single-byte and multibyte characters are displayed.
 Multibyte characters are usually ideographic (such as Japanese or Chinese characters), but this publication does not depict the actual multibyte characters.

 Instead, it uses ASCII characters to represent both single-byte and multibyte characters.
 This section describes how this publication represents multibyte and single-byte characters abstractly

-Single-Byte Characters
+Single-byte characters

 This publication represents single-byte characters as a series of lowercase letters.

-The format for representing one single-byte character abstractly is: a a...z
+The format for representing one single-byte character abstractly is a.
 Here a stands for any single-byte character, not for the letter "a" itself.

-The format for representing a string of single-byte characters is as follows:
+The format for representing a string of single-byte characters is a...z.
 Here a stands for the first character and z stands for the last character in the string.
-For example, if the string Ludwig consists of six single-byte characters, the following format represents this 6-character string abstractly: abcdef
+For example, if the string Ludwig consists of six single-byte characters, the following format represents this six-character string abstractly:

+abcdef

-Tip: The letter "s" does not appear in examples that represent strings of single-byte characters.
+Tip: The letter "s" does not show in examples that represent strings of single-byte characters.
 The publication reserves the letter "s" as a symbol to represent a single-byte white space character.
-See also "White Space Characters in Strings" on page x.
+See also "White space characters in strings" on page x.

-Multibyte Characters
+Multibyte characters

 This publication does not attempt to show the actual appearance of multibyte characters in text, examples, or diagrams.

 Instead, the following convention shows abstractly how multibyte characters are stored: